dragaoazuljr/esp32-turn-on-pc-bluetooth/README.md

   - esp_bt.h (for dual mode and Classic only implementations)
   - esp_bt_main.h (for dual mode and Classic only implementations)
   - esp_gap_bt_api.h (for dual mode and Classic only implementations)

+### Raspberry Pi Implementation
+- Raspberry Pi OS (or any Linux distribution)
+- Required packages:
+  - bluez (for Bluetooth tools)
+  - wakeonlan (for WoL packets)

 ## Implementation Details